niekvanderlaan/information-retrieval-qwerty/Topics.md

 <h2> Black Bear Attacks </h2>

 <h4> Description: </h4>
-A relevant document would discuss the frequency of vicious black bear attacks worldwide and the possible causes for this savage behavior.

-<h4> Narrative: </h4>
 It has been reported that food or cosmetics sometimes attract hungry black bears, causing them to viciously attack humans.
 Relevant